k-gerner/Game-Pigeon-Solvers/Othello AI/README.md

 <img src="https://github.com/k-gerner/Game-Pigeon-Solvers/blob/master/Images/Othello/colorblindGameBoard.png" alt = "colorblind board output" width="40%">

-### ✨ New in Version 2.0
+### ✨ New in Version 2.1
+* You will now be able to see the board history while in AI Duel mode.

+#### Older Changelog
+* v2.0
   * Do you have an Othello 4 AI of your own?
 Now you can challenge my AI with yours!
 See the [Dueling AIs Mode](https://github.com/k-gerner/Game-Pigeon-Solvers/tree/master/Othello%20AI#dueling-ais-mode) section for more information!
   * Saving the game is now much more streamlined.
 The save state will now be written to a text file.
 When you start a new game, if a save state is detected, you will be asked if you would like to resume that game.
   * The modifiable parameters are now located in `strategy.py` instead of a separate JSON file.
 Additionally, eraseMode and colorblindMode are now optional command line arguments.
   * The code structure of the client has been refactored to match the other clients in this repository.

 \
 \